The Unintended Consequences of High Deductible Health Plans

 Proponents of HDHPs claim these plans encourage consumers to take more responsibility for their health, helping to curb spend by making more cost-conscious decisions when seeking medical care.
 Unfortunately, this is not always the case.
 According to Kaiser Family Foundation, 43 percent of insured patients say they delayed or skipped physician-recommended tests or treatment because of the high associated costs.
 The reality is, consumers are thinking twice about spending money on care they deem “unnecessary.”
 This behavior, in turn, hinders early diagnosis and can result in increased cost for the management of chronic conditions – ultimately, costing the healthcare system more in the long run.

 Providers are dealing with the repercussions too.
 Over the years, HDHPs have been a growing contributor to providers taking on bad debt.
 Because the burden of payment has shifted from government reimbursements and commercial payers back to consumers, consumers are now on the hook for more of the hospital bill.
-Boston Children’s Hospital recently reported $65.2 million in unpaid collectibles in fiscal year 2016.
-That’s up from $44.5 million in 2015 and more than doubled from what it was in 2012.
+Boston Children’s Hospital reported $65.2 million in unpaid collectibles in fiscal year 2016.
+That was up from $44.5 million in 2015 and more than doubled from what it was in 2012.
 This increase corresponds directly to the number of patients with high deductible plans who aren’t able to afford the out-of-pocket fees.

 So, what does the future hold for organizations affected by HDHPs?